-Apartments du Louvre - Saint Honoré neighborhood is a great area to experience.
+Apartments du Louvre - Saint Honoré neighborhood is a great area to experience the city.
 Great architecture, wonderful restaurants, lively squares and plazas, easy access by Metro and Bus, and very close proximity to Paris' greatest monuments and museums.
-Here's a non exhaustive list of our favorites located a short walk from our building.
+Here's a non exhaustive list of our favorites, all located a short walk from our building.

 In the heart of the 1st district, this district was formed for the first time during the French Revolution and is home to several tourist sites steeped in history.
 From the imposing building of La Comedie Française, passing through the "Buren columns" of the Palais Royal and Place des Victoires, there is Jonne d'Arc, bareheaded and wearing armor in the center of the Place des Pyramides.
 It is a vibrant neighborhood full of good gastronomic options and with a strong cultural heritage.

 Inaugurated on January 31st, 1977, the Center Pompidou welcomed, in 2016, more than 3 million visitors.
 Its museum houses one of the world's three largest collections of modern and contemporary art, including the Museum of Modern Art in New York and the Tate Modern in London.
 Originally, the Center was to include a museum of modern art, a public library and the Industrial Creation Center (ICC), but in 1971 a music creation center (IRCAM) was also added to the project.
 Avant-garde architecture and controversy in its days, the Center Pompidou won a wide public success during its opening by finally hosting five times more visitors than expected.